Terms of Business

 4.6 Where we have agreed that you will pay us on a standing order basis, we will discuss with you separately the amount and frequency of payments.
 These standing orders will be applied to fees arising from work agreed in our letter of engagement for the current and ensuing years.
 Where a scheduled monthly payment is not made any fees invoiced to you that are outstanding at that time will immediately become due for payment in entirety.
 Once invoices have been issued such payments will be offset against these amounts with any differences becoming due and payable.

 4.7 You may have an insurance policy or membership of a trade or professional body that entitles you to assistance with payment of our fees in some situations.
 A particular example would be assistance with an investigation by HM Revenue & Customs.
 Unless you arranged the insurance through us then you will need to advise us of any such cover you have.
 Please note that you remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.

-4.8 We reserve the right to charge interest on overdue accounts at the current rate under the Late Payment of Commercial Debts (Interest) Act 1998.
-We also reserve the right to terminate our engagement and cease acting if payment of any fees billed is unduly delayed.
+4.8 We reserve the right to charge late payment compensation fees and interest on late paid invoices at the rate of 8% above bank base rates under the Late Payment of Commercial Debts (Interest) Act 1998.
+Interest and late payment compensation fees will be calculated from when the invoices becomes overdue.
+We also reserve the right to suspend our services or to cease to act for you, having given written notice, if payment of any fees is unduly delayed.
+We intend to exercise these rights only if it is fair and reasonable to do so.
 We accept settlement of fees by certain credit cards.